tim3558/Snake-Game/README.md

 • Game Over screen with the option to restart the game. <br>

 <h4>How to Play:</h4>
-Download the Java Snake Game from the releases page. <br>
+Download the Java Snake Game from: https://github.com/tim3558/Snake-Game/blob/main/SnakeV2/out/artifacts/SnakeV2_jar/SnakeV2.jar <br>
 Make sure you have Java installed on your system. <br>
 Double-click on the SnakeGame.jar file to launch the game. <br>